Officer injured, shots fired at Los Angeles police station

 An intruder pistol whipped an officer at the Los Angeles Police Department’s Harbor Community Station Saturday night.

-The suspect entered the department, had an altercation with an officer, and grabbed the officers gun.
+The suspect entered the station, had an altercation with an officer, and grabbed the officer’s gun.
 Several rounds were fired during the altercation, but none hit the officer or the suspect.

 The officer suffered a head injury.